willemolding/CarteZcash/README.md

 ### Modifications to Zcash

 The goal was to make as few modifications to the exiting Zcash client as possible.
-The requires changes can be seen
+The required changes can be seen

 - https://github.com/ZcashFoundation/zebra/compare/main...willemolding:zebra:willem/tinycash